Skip to main content

 Funnel heatmaps

 A funnel heatmap isn’t a traditional heatmap, but rather a visualization tool that applies the same colouring system to a funnel that shows the number of people exiting a session on each page, for multi-page journeys.
-That way, marketers and UX teams can understand drop-offs and conversions through each step of the site’s architecture.
+Looking for a free heatmap tool specifically for website funnels?
+Take a look at Google Analytics as a good starting point.

-How to read user behavior in heatmap data
+How to read visitor behavior in heatmap data

 Reading what a website heatmaps has to show you is very simple on one hand, and just the start of a longer, more complex analytical process on the other.